 To strengthen the TVA (TransVerse Abdominus), Diaphragm, and Spinal Erectors.
 Sit up tall on the edge or a bench or chair with shoulders back.

-Breath and let stomach expand, Breath out and pull stomach in all the way without losing posture for 30 seconds with long deep breaths.
+Breath and let stomach expand, Breath out and pull the stomach in all the way without losing posture for 30 seconds with long deep breaths.

 -Clint Fuqua, Fitness trainer/Author

-Hopefully we all can take some of this valuable information away and implement it to either help reduce our back pain or help to prevent it in general.
+Hopefully, we all can take some of this valuable information away and implement it to either help reduce our back pain or help to prevent it in general.